Slovene declension: Accent

 Words declined this way always have fixed accent, which is the same throughout, no matter if it is circumflex or acute, long or short.
 The only exception is vocative, where the accent is circumflex.

 Fourth feminine declension (feminine i-/e-stem declension)

 Fourth feminine declension follow nouns whose genitive singular ending is -e and genitive dual/plural is -ih.
 The nouns following this declension were derived from an adjective, and are therefore nominalized adjectives.
 The declension is the same as declension for definite feminine adjectives.

 This declension does not seem to have any alterations.

 Accent

-These nouns decline the same way as definite masculine forms of adjectives following the first adjectival declension do.
-Therefore, only fixed and ending accentual types exist.
-For accent changes when nominalizing, see § Accent of nomnalized adjectives.
+These nouns decline the same way as definite masculine forms of adjectives following the first adjectival declension.
+Therefore, only fixed- and ending-accentual types exist.
+For accent changes when nominalizing, see § Accent of nominalized adjectives.

 First neuter declension

 The vast majority of neuter nouns follow the first neuter declension.
 This declension follow nouns whose genitive singular ending is -a.
 These can have in nominative singular ending -o (following hard o-stem declension), -e (following soft o-stem declension), or a null ending (following one of the other declension subtypes), but in these cases, the stem ends in -e or -o.